Train station

-A train station, railway station, railroad station, or railway depot is a railway facility where trains stop to load or unload passengers, freight, or both.
+A train station, railroad station, or railway station is a railway facility where trains stop to load or unload passengers, freight, or both.
 It generally consists of at least one platform, one track, and a station building providing such ancillary services as ticket sales, waiting rooms, and baggage/freight service.
-If a station is on a single-track line, it often has a passing loop to facilitate traffic movements.
+Stations on a single-track line often have a passing loop to accommodate trains travelling in the opposite direction.

-Places at which passengers only occasionally board or leave a train, sometimes consisting of a short platform and a waiting area but sometimes indicated by no more than a sign, are variously referred to as "stops", "flag stops", "halts", or "provisional stopping places".
+Locations at which passengers only occasionally board or leave a train, sometimes consisting of a short platform and a waiting area but sometimes indicated by no more than a sign, are variously referred to as "stops", "flag stops", "halts", or "provisional stopping places".
 The stations themselves may be at ground level, underground, or elevated.
 Connections may be available to intersecting rail lines or other transport modes such as buses, trams, or other rapid transit systems.

 Terminology

 Train station is the terminology typically used in the U.S. In Europe, the terms train station and railway station are both commonly used, with railroad being obsolete.
-In British and British Comonwealth nations usage, where railway station is the traditional term, the word station is commonly understood to mean a railway station unless otherwise specified.
+In British Commonwealth usage, where railway station is the traditional term, the word station is commonly understood to mean a railway station unless otherwise specified.

 In the United States, the term depot is sometimes used as an alternative name for station, along with the compound forms train depot, railway depot, and railroad depot—it is used for both passenger and freight facilities.
 The term depot is not used in reference to vehicle maintenance facilities in the U.S., whereas it is used as such in Canada and the United Kingdom.